 Jonah, The Goal by Eliyahu M. Goldratt, Theory of Constraints

-We’re working longer and longer hours and yet our productivity is at all time lows.
+We’re working longer and longer hours and yet our productivity is at an all time low.
 We’re so busy being busy we have little time to learn anything new.
 We’re unable to adapt to changing circumstances because we just don’t have the time to do anything other than maintain the status quo.
 Our desire to maximise ‘efficiency’ by keeping people busy is causing us to thrash the engine whilst paradoxically remaining in neutral.

 Our desire to maximise 'efficiency' by keeping people busy is causing us to thrash the engine whilst paradoxically remaining in neutral.